-- (a) Full-time study: - A candidate shall normally be enrolled as a full time candidate. - ii.
+- (a) Full-time study: - i.
+A candidate shall normally be enrolled as a full time candidate. - ii.
 The minimum period of enrolment for a full time candidate is 36 months. - iii.
-The maximum period of enrolment for a full time candidate is normally 48 months, although if extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further 12 months. - (b) Part-time study: - With the approval of the Dean of Postgraduate Research, a candidate may be enrolled as a part-time candidate. - ii.
+The maximum period of enrolment for a full time candidate is normally 48 months, although if extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further 12 months. - (b) Part-time study: - i.
+With the approval of the Dean of Postgraduate Research, a candidate may be enrolled as a part-time candidate.

+- ii.
 An applicant for part-time enrolment must produce evidence, including a statement from any employer, that he or she will be able to pursue satisfactorily the necessary study and research. - iii.
 The maximum period of enrolment for a part-time candidate is normally 84 months, and the Dean of Postgraduate Research will not approve part-time enrolment unless satisfied that the candidate can devote sufficient time to study and research to be able to complete the degree within this time.
-If extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further 12 months. - For a part-time candidate the minimum period of enrolment shall be not less than 48 months. - (c) After the commencement of study and research for the degree a candidate may, with the permission of the Dean of Postgraduate Research, transfer from part-time to full-time status, or vice-versa.
+If extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further 12 months. - iv.
+For a part-time candidate the minimum period of enrolment shall be not less than 48 months.